-The New Procurement regulations effective from April 2016 require that electronic means of information and communication should become the standard means of exchange from 201824 including transmission of notices, electronic availability of the documents and fully electronic communication at all stages.
+The New Procurement regulations effective from April 2016 require that electronic means of information and communication should become the standard means of exchange from 201821 including transmission of notices, electronic availability of the documents and fully electronic communication at all stages.

-- All RFQs/RFTs over €25,000 should be opened as soon as possible after the closing date by two people to include one member of the Senior Management Team and a Procurement staff member.
-A formal Tender Opening Report should be completed. - Where RFQs/RFTs are being returned electronically via the e-tenders tender box, the tender box must be opened by a minimum of 2 Procurement staff members.
-Tenders will then be downloaded and the relevant sections printed for the official tender opening with a member of the Senior Management Team present. - Ensure that a clear and formal independently vouched report of the tenders received is produced.
+All RFQs/RFTs over €15,000 should be opened as soon as possible after the closing date by two people to include one member of the Management Team and a staff member.
+A formal Tender Opening Report should be completed.
+Each member of the Tender Opening Team should complete a Conflict of Interest Form.